Safery/Rothshi/README.md

 ## Overview

-Project Rothshi is a web based Manga reader made only with Javascript.
+Rothshi is a web based Manga reader made only with Javascript.
 The API controls and informations are used from MangaEden and with Ajax + JQuery support brings Project Rothshi a fast, responsive web based Manga Viewer where users can read the manga on Computer, portable device and even in non responsive based browsers.

 ## Features
 - Fully created using Javascript.